oVirt/ovirt-site/source/release/4.4.10/index.md

  - [BZ 1897114](https://bugzilla.redhat.com/show_bug.cgi?id=1897114) **Add additional logging information to be able to understand why host is stuck in Unassigned state**

-   In this release, monitoring of host refresh capabilities functionality was improved to help debug very rare production issues that sometimes caused the Red Hat Virtualization Manager to lose connectivity with the Red Hat Virtualization hosts.
+   In this release, monitoring of host refresh capabilities functionality was improved to help debug very rare production issues that sometimes caused the oVirt Engine to lose connectivity with the oVirt Node hosts.

+### Removed functionality

+#### oVirt Engine

+ - [BZ 2044277](https://bugzilla.redhat.com/show_bug.cgi?id=2044277) **Replace ovirt-engine-extension-logger-log4j with internal ovirt-engine implementation**

+   With this release, the ovirt-engine-extension-logger-log4j package has been removed.
+It is replaced by an internal ovirt-engine implementation.

+When upgrading from earlier oVirt versions to oVirt 4.4.10, the ovirt-engine-extension-logger-log4j package is uninstalled if it is present.
+If you used the ovirt-engine-extension-logger-log4j in earlier oVirt versions, you must manually remove the ovirt-engine-extension-logger-log4j configuration files and configure the new feature for sending log records to a remote syslog service, as outlined in the Administration Guide.

+After a successful upgrade to oVirt 4.4.10, you can uninstall log4j12 without breaking the oVirt setup by running the following command: `$ dnf remove log4j12`.

 ### Bug Fixes